-I tie a lot of other attractor type flies that can work great for me.
-Sometimes bright and shinny is what they want, and one of the best attractor flies is one called The Frenchie and one called the Rainbow warrior.
+I tie a lot of other attractor-type flies that can work great for me.
+Sometimes bright and shiny is what they want, and one of the best attractor flies is one called The Frenchie and one called the Rainbow warrior.
 Not only are these patterns good for steelhead but they are great for brown trout, rainbow trout, and brook trout.

-Woolly Bugger type flies are some of the best flies for steelhead.
+Woolly Bugger-type flies are some of the best flies for steelhead.
 They are larger in size and have a lot of action below the surface so they really get the attention of steelhead.

 Woolly Buggers can come with a bead head or without and both usually work equally well.

-My favorite colors are Black, Olive, White, but I have also done good on pink, yellow, and brown.
+My favorite colors are Black, Olive, and White, but I have also done well with pink, yellow, and brown.